Okerew/Neural-Web/README.md

 JsonC library replace with your own imports in the command if you copied it into the project or aren't using homebrew or another version of the lib

-1. Note: you can use the input_loader.c file to use specifically made functions which work with the neural web to load inputs by linking it like this `-o neural_web neural_web.c input_loader.c`
-2. Note: the actual code is located in src so you should either unpack files from there into your folder or just compile there
+1. Note: the actual code is located in src so you should either unpack files from there into your folder or just compile there
-3. Note: you can use the install.sh script to be able to use the lib thingy.
+2. Note: you can use the install.sh script to be able to use the lib straight from your os.

 ## Architecture Overview